On Anosovity, divergence and bi-contact surgery

-It is known \cite{noda} that unlike the Anosov case (as discussed in Remark~\ref{poincare}), in the case of projectively Anosov flows, the splitting of the normal bundle $TM/\langle X\rangle$ cannot necessarily be lifted to the tangent space $TM$.
+In the case when a projectively Anosov flow is Anosov, the weak stable and unstable bundles are known to be $C^1$ \cite{regular}.
+It is worth mentioning that that unlike the Anosov case (as discussed in Remark~\ref{poincare}), in the case of projectively Anosov flows, the splitting of the normal bundle $TM/\langle X\rangle$ cannot necessarily be lifted to the tangent space $TM$ \cite{noda}.

-Although it is not a priori obvious if such class is dynamics is strictly larger the class of Anosov flows, we know that projectively Anosov flows are abundant.
+Although it is not a priori obvious if such class of dynamics is strictly larger the class of Anosov flows, we know that projectively Anosov flows are abundant.
 See \cite{mitsumatsu,confoliations} for examples on torus bundles, \cite{bowden} for non-Anosov examples on hyperbolic manifolds and \cite{adn} for a more general construction.

-In order to build the bridge from the above definitions to the world of differential and contact geometry, it is very useful for us to measure the infinitesimal growth or decay of the length of vectors in the invariant bundles.
-Note that, after integrating the norm in the above definitions in the direction of the flow, i.e. replacing $||.||$ with $\int_0^T \phi^{t*}||.||dt$, one can assume that the norm satisfying the (projective) Anosovity condition is {\em $X$-differentiable}, i.e. differentiable in the direction of the flow.
+In order to build the bridge from the above definitions to the world of differential and contact geometry, it is very useful for us to measure the infinitesimal expansion or contraction of the length of vectors in the invariant bundles.
+Note that without loss of generality, we can assume the norm involved in the definition of (projectively) Anosov flows is $C^\infty$.